Depression. Causes, symptoms, treatment of the disease

 • frequent headaches, digestive problems;

-• sleep is disturbed, appetite and libido are reduced.
+• sleep is disturbed, appetite and libido decrease.

-• All this leads to a woman's lowered mood, she often imagines herself old and useless.
-In the absence of support from loved ones; interesting, all-consuming work or occupation; help of a specialist, the following psychological disorders are formed.
+• All this leads to a woman’s depressed mood; she often imagines herself old and useless to anyone.
+In the absence of support from loved ones; interesting, all-consuming work or activity; with the help of a specialist, the following psychological disorders are formed.

 a) With elements of depression: